BirdLifeInternational/track2kba/README.md

   UDLev = 50,
   Col.size = 500,     # 500 seabirds breed one the island
   polyOut = TRUE,
-  plotIt = FALSE)     # we will plot in next step
+  plot = FALSE)     # we will plot in next step

 class(KBAs)
 #> [1] "sf"         "data.frame"
 ```

-In `findKBA` we can specify `plotit=TRUE` if we want to visualize the result right away.
+In `findKBA` we can specify `plot=TRUE` if we want to visualize the result right away.
 However, there a numerous ways in which we might want to customize the output.
 The following are examples of code which can be used to visualize the two types of output from the `findKBA` function.

 If we specified `polyOut=TRUE`, then the output will be in Simple Features format, and the data are spatial polygons.
 This allows us to easily take advantage of the `ggplot2` plotting syntax to make an attractive map!